 But they only include line drawings, so we thought some pictures might help.
 The tent instructions say to have a minimum 2 people pitch it, but it is much easier with four or even six people.

-Start by pulling out the folded up poles and lengthening them.
-They are all shock-cord loaded so they can be folded up into their bag for storage and when taken out, will automatically lengthen out into their full length.
+Start by pulling the folded up poles out of the bag and lengthening them.
+They are all shock-cord loaded so they can be folded up into their bag for storage and when taken out, the stretchy cords in the poles will automatically lengthen out to make the poles into their full length.

 We have more than one of these tents and each is a little different.
 On most of them the pole sleeves are color coordinated.
 All the sleeves for one pole might be gray, for another, off-white, for another dark green.
 (On some of the tents we marked where each pole goes with a different color of permanent ink pen.)